HaraldPurnell/webScraper/README.md

 This application can be run in one of three ways
 1. Download this repository, load it into a Java IDE such as Netbeans and then compile and run it
-2. Using command line, navigate to the JAR file located in "websiteScraper\dist" and run it using "java -jar fileName.jar" command
+2. Using command line, navigate to the JAR file located in "websiteScraper\dist" and run it using "java -jar fileName.jar" command (information included in README in dist)
 3. (Not recommended) Manually type it into a new Java file in an IDE such as Netbeans and compile and run it

 ## Dependencies